Do you know the dozens of snow uses and functions that make it more than just white powder?

 If you need to keep something cool.
 Fewer things will be easier or more convenient than sticking it outside on the ground.
 Keep your beers cold with the snow.

 Bury the bottles a couple of inches deep in snow and you’ll have chilled brews ready for chugging.
+Speaking of beer bottles, make sure to check out our post on how to open a beer bottle without a beer opener.

 12. Make Pancakes